trhgbao/Portfolio/README.md

 ## Deployment

-You can deploy your site to any hosting platform that supports Next.js.
+You can deploy your site to any hosting platform that supports Next.js or build it and serve it as regular static files.

 ## About